What is ELSA?

 There will always be children and young people in schools facing life challenges that detract from their ability to engage with learning.
 Some will require greater support to increase their emotional literacy than others.
 ELSA is an initiative developed and supported by educational psychologists.
 It recognises that children learn better and are happier in school if their emotional needs are also addressed.

-We are fortunate to have a qualified Emotional Literacy Support Assistant (ELSA) at Woodthorpe Infant School.
-Mrs Bucknall has been trained by Educational Psychologists to plan and deliver programmes of support to pupils who are experiencing temporary or longer term additional emotional needs.
+Our ELSAs have been trained by Educational Psychologists to plan and deliver programmes of support to pupils who are experiencing temporary or longer term additional emotional needs.
 The majority of ELSA work is delivered on an individual basis, but sometimes small group work is more appropriate, especially in the areas of social and friendship skills.
-Sessions are fun, using a range of activities such as games, role-play with puppets, or arts and craft.
+Sessions are fun, using a range of activities such as games, role-play with puppets, or arts and crafts.
 ELSA sessions take place during the school day in a quiet place away from the classroom, which provides a calm, safe space for the child to feel supported and nurtured.

 In ELSA we aim to provide support for a wide range of emotional needs: